gitter-badger/maltretieren.github.com/_posts/2014-04-12-creating-this-site.md

 ## Detail
 Github Oauth2 worklow, token....

+Reise the seit page for New content and updates in existing content

 For delete confirmation I wanted a modal window to confirm that you really, really want to delete - so the (dialogs)[https://github.com/m-e-conroy/angular-dialog-service) where introduced...